galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 #    -
 ---

+> {% icon warning %} Only works on UseGalaxy.eu
+> Currently this tutorial requires an Apollo server to be deployed by the administrator.
+This will currently only work on UseGalaxy.eu, hopefully this list will expand in the future.
+{: .warning}

 # Introduction
 {:.no_toc}

-After automatically annotating your genome using [Prokka](../annotation-with-prokka/tutorial.html) or [Maker](../annotation-with-maker/tutorial.html), its important to visualize and then manually refine any additional data.
+After automatically annotating your genome using [Prokka](../annotation-with-prokka/tutorial.html) or [Maker](../annotation-with-maker/tutorial.html), it is important to visualize your results so you can understand what your organism looks like, and then to manually refine these annotations along with any additional data you might have.
 This process is most often done as part of a group, smaller organisms may be annotated individually though.

 [Apollo](https://github.com/gmod/apollo) {% cite Dunn2019 %} provides a platform to do this, it is a web-based, collabortive genome annotation editor.
-Think of it as "Google Docs" for genome annotation, multiple users can work together simultaneously to annotate a genome.
+Think of it as "Google Docs" for genome annotation, multiple users can work together simultaneously to curate evidence and annotate a genome.

 This demo was inspired by the [Apollo User's Guide](http://genomearchitect.github.io/users-guide/), which provides additional guidance.
 This tutorial was further developed by the [Galaxy Genome Annotation](https://galaxy-genome-annotation.github.io/) group who developed the Galaxy-Apollo bridge.
+It focuses on the mechanics of moving data into and out of Apollo, and not as much on how to use Apollo.
+The most up-to-date information on Apollo usage can be found in their [User Guide](http://genomearchitect.github.io/users-guide/).

 > ### Agenda
 >